BensonGicheru/smart_snackbars/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Highly Customized SnackBars and Toasts.
+TODO: This package facilitates you to create very highly customized SnackBars and Toasts on the go without caring about overlay.

 ## Features